DavidBSauer/OGT_prediction/README.md

 # OGT_prediction
 Scripts for calculating features from genomic sequences, multiple linear regression of those features to the originating species' Optimal Growth Temperatures (OGT), and prediction of a species' OGT using those linear regression models.

+See: Sauer & Wang.
+Prediction of Optimal Growth Temperature using only Genome Derived Features (2018) https://doi.org/10.1101/273094

 ## Requirements
 Requires: Python3, BioPython, Numpy, SciPy, Sklearn, MatPlotLib, MatPlotLib-Venn, BCBio-GFF, tqdm, tRNAscan-SE, Bedtools, Barrnap, GeneMarkS.